 Try this versatile 7 layer dip recipe and find out why it will be the last one you'll ever need.
 Learn all the layers in a 7 layer dip, plus discover why a recipe for this quick snack is optional.

-I’m always in the mood for good 7 layer dip.
+I'm always in the mood for good 7 layer dip.
 My family regularly brings it to potluck gatherings or we serve it as an easy appetizer when guests come over.
-Sometimes we even eat it as the main course of a summer dinner.
+Sometimes we even eat it as a quick Sunday lunch or the main course of a summer dinner.
 Try it over baked potatoes.
 Yum!

 A seven layer dip is the very definition of versatile.
 It is one of those recipes that can’t really go wrong.

 Dip anything, from tortilla chips to carrot or celery sticks.
 Try dipping pea pods or pita chips.
 Dip anything that is strong enough to hold its shape when dipped.

 Why You Don't Need a 7 Layer Dip Recipe